snthamel/website-crawler/README.md

 ## Setup

+A list of keywords as a text file and the locations list as a MySQL table is required to check each website for matching content.

 Sample keywords and locations datasets can be found in `sample_data` directory, or you can use your own datasets.

 > NOTE: When creating your own locations data table, make sure to have location names under `name` column.

-All the environment variables related to database connections and keyword file path can be set as `.env` file in the project root directory.
+All the environment variables related to database connections and keyword file path are mandatory for application execution and can be set as `.env` file in the project root directory.
 You can use the `env-example` as a reference.

 > NOTE: When setting the keywords file path, make sure the set it relative to the project root directoryl